Α-Halo ketone: Halo ketone synthesis

+An alternative approach is by insertion of a methylene group into an acyl halide.
+The Nierenstein reaction uses diazomethane to convert acyl chlorides into α-chloromethyl ketones.

 Asymmetric synthesis

 Efforts are reported in asymmetric synthesis of halo carbonyls through organocatalysis.
 In one study an acid chloride is converted into an α-halo ester with a strong base (sodium hydride), a bromine donor and an organocatalyst based on proline and quinine:

 In the proposed reaction mechanism the base first converts the acid chloride to the ketene, the organocatalyst then introduces chirality through its quinonoid tertiary amine, forming a ketene adduct.

 Reactions

-Illustrative of their alkylating activity are reactions with potassium iodide in acetone, chloroacetone reacts faster than 1-chloropropane by a factor of 36,000.
-Halo ketones react with phosphites in the Perkow reaction.
+The carbonyl increases the electrophilicity of the α position, making them more susceptible to substitution reactions.
+For example, chloroacetone reacts 36,000 times faster than 1-chloropropane in an S_{N}2 reaction using potassium iodide in acetone.

 The halo group can be removed in reductive dehalogenation of halo ketones. α-Halo ketones can also be converted to alkenes by treatment with hydrazine.

 Due to the presence of two electron withdrawing groups (carbonyl and halide), the α-hydrogen is acidic.
 This property is exploited in the Favorskii rearrangement, where base abstracts first an acidic α-hydrogen and the resulting carbanion then displaces the halogen.

+Halo ketones also form enols with phosphites in the Perkow reaction.

-In crossed aldol reactions between halo ketones and aldehydes, the initial reaction product is a halohydrin which can subsequently form an oxirane in the presence of base.
+In crossed aldol reactions between halo ketones and aldehydes, the initial reaction product is a halohydrin which can subsequently form an oxirane in the presence of base (the Darzens reaction).

-α-Halo ketones can react with amines to form an α-halo imine, which can be converted back to the parent halo ketone by hydrolysis, so that halo imines may be used as masked versions of halo ketones.
+Like unsubstituted ketones, α-halo ketones are interchangeable with the corresponding α-halo imines.
+However, haloimines can cyclize to aziridines (the De Kimpe aziridine synthesis) or azirines (the Neber rearrangement).
 This allows some chemical transformations to be achieved that are not possible with the parent halo ketones directly.